Gen James N. Mattis, USMC (Ret.)

 A patriot who always put country above self, Gen Mattis steeped himself in the history and tradition of the military and dedicated himself to the Marine Corps.

-Gen Mattis speaks with candor and thoughtful analysis about the threats that face our nation and military.
-Humorous, compassionate, and strategic, he also offers insightful lessons in leadership, with a deep focus on the art of empowering individuals.
+Thoughtful, compassionate, and strategic, he offers insightful lessons in leadership, with a deep focus on the art of empowering individuals.

 A lifelong Marine, Gen Mattis chose to lead from the front, rather than the rear.
 “Everyone fills sand bags in this outfit,” is a favorite maxim of the Marine general – meaning everyone is expected to pitch in to accomplish the mission.
 Gen Mattis urges leaders to demand and model excellence.
 “Leaders serve and work for the people on their team,” he believes.